 One of the key numbers to look at is the provider’s stated “typical evening speed”.
 While you might expect that on a plan marketed as NBN 50, speed would be exactly as advertised.
 But that’s not the case in the real world – you’re one of hundreds or thousands using that provider’s connection at the same time, so how they plan for and cope with high evening demand (when we’re all home streaming Netflix) really matters!

-This one might look a little on the high-priced side at first glance, but this $90/month plan is actually more of a mini-bundle which is going to have particular appeal to those who still rely on a home phone line – because one is included in this plan, complete with unlimited calls anywhere in Australia, including to mobile phones.
+This one might look a little on the high-priced side at first glance, but this $90/month plan is actually more of a mini-bundle which is going to have particular appeal to those who still rely on a home phone line – because one is included in this plan, complete with unlimited calls anywhere in Australia, including to mobile phones and 500 calls to 13 numbers.
 With line rental for a home phone at around $30 these days, and calls adding up quickly as we call friends and family on their mobiles, you can see there’s real value bundled in here.

 It’s also one of the best NBN 50 plans around, with a typical evening speed quoted at 50 Mbps – meaning you’re going to get buffer-free streaming no matter what time of the evening you sit down to watch a show or movie.
 Telstra’s first-rate network is another big plus in that department.

-As usual with Telstra, you get a bunch of extras – three months of BINGE subscription, Telstra’s 4G-backup smart modem and the Broadband Protect package for online security.
-If your budget can stretch to it, this plan is a brilliant choice and with $10/month credit for six months.
+As usual with Telstra, you get a bunch of extras – three months of BINGE subscription, Telstra’s 4G-backup smart modem and the Broadband Protect package for online security, and more streaming from Foxtel Now for 1 month free.

 Telstra Internet Plans + Bundles

 Offering unlimited data and configured in three speed tiers, it’s easy to consider Dodo’s NBN plans.
-For only $70/month, you get unlimited broadband running on 50/20 Mbps.
-This speed plan delivers 41Mbps typical evening speed, reliable enough for HD video streaming, online games, and working and studying from home.
+For only $75/month, you get unlimited broadband running on 50/20 Mbps.
+This speed plan delivers 50Mbps typical evening speed, reliable enough for HD video streaming, online games, and working and studying from home.

 iPrimus’ competitive broadband lineup makes them one of the prominent players in Australia’s telco scene.
 Of course, they have the kind of service that lives up to standards.
-One of their popular options is the Unlimited nbn50 plan.
-Running with average sampled evening speed of 41Mbps, it’s fast and at only $75/month.
-You have the option to lock it in for 12 months with the perk of having waived $99 setup and modem costs.
+One of their popular options is the Standard Plus plan.
+Running with average sampled evening speed of 50Mbps, it’s fast and at only $75/month.

-Otherwise, month to month term is always available for those who prefer flexibility.
 All of iPrimus’ plans also include a home phone connection with pay as you go calls.
-Another crucial highlight that makes iPrimus one of the winners is the option to build your plan according to your specific preferences.
-You can choose the data limit, speed tier, and the contract term.
-Plus you can add entertainment via Fetch TV from only $10/month.
+Another crucial highlight that makes iPrimus one of the winners is the option to build your plan according to your specific preferences and add entertainment via Fetch TV from only $10/month.

 Southern Phone NBN Turbo Bundle